anubhabx/learning-management-system/README.md

 ### Client

-The frontend can be easily deployed on Vercel, the platform from the creators of Next.js.
+The frontend is deployed on Vercel.
+[Visit](https://learning-management-system-one-theta.vercel.app/)

 ### Server

-The backend can be deployed on platforms like Railway, Render, or Heroku.
+The backend is deployed using Docker, AWS Lambda, AWS ECR, and AWS cloudfront.

 ---